jays-codes/ud-microservices-springboot/README.md

 - initial proj setup

 proj: configserver (springboot 3.2.5 : jdk21, mvn, jar | Config Server, spring boot actuator)
+- updated spring.cloud.version to 2003.0.0 from 2023.0.1 due to spring cloud bug
 - removed rabbitmq, spring cloud monitor dependencies from all services; modifed pom, app.yml
 - updated other services pom to remove <from>
 - removed <from> in jib plugin is this is causing the curl to not be recognized